CristopherNim/WGU-D206/D213/D213_Task_1.md

 1. Provide a line graph visualizing the realization of the time series.
 ![[Pasted image 20210605155341.png]]
-2. Describe the time step formatting of the realization, including any gaps in measurement and the length of the sequence.
+2 .
+Describe the time step formatting of the realization, including any gaps in measurement and the length of the sequence.
+- To create the visualization I used a line plot using the matplotlib library.
+The y axis was used for the revenue and x axis are the days.
+The Xticks are separated by 90 days.
+4. Evaluate the stationarity of the time series.
-- The revenue feature is used millions.
+ The revenue feature is used millions.
 	- For example, 2.5 is 2.5 millions
 	- For example, 5 is 5 millions
 - Between day 0 and 90: